denismo/aws-iam-ldap-bridge/INSTALL.md

 2. Search for public AMI with ID ami-19533f23
 3. Select at least t2.small instance type
 4. Assign the instance the above-mentioned role
-5. Assign a security group which has port 10389 opened to the LDAP clients (that's where the LDAP will be running)
+5. Assign a security group which has port 10389 opened to the LDAP clients (that's where the LDAP server will be running)
+6. Launch the instance

 > *Note:* Never run this instance in public subnet with port 10389 open to the Internet

 > *Note:* Make sure you read the section about [security hardening](#security-notes)
-6. Launch the instance

 After a few second, verify that the LDAP works by executing the following command: